VauntDev/docs/docs/organizations/achievements.md

 ### Achievement Name

 The name of the achievement.
+The name will be displayed on achievement card, Vaunt open source community.
+We recommend a maximum of 20 characters.

+We use the name for the primary identifier.
+- If you change the name, it is a new achievement.
+The old achievement is active.
+- If you want to stop giving out the old achievement, please contact us for support.
+- If you change trigger, such as icon, description, and trigger, it is still a same achievement.
+- If you remove the achievements from the yaml file, users will still have the achievements they earned.

 ### Achievement Icon

 The url to an icon image to use for the achievement.
 This can be displayed when showcasing achievements.
+We recommend the following:
+- (Required) Aspect ratio: 1:1
+- (Required) Format: PNG or JPEG
+- (Suggested) Image size: 500 x 500 px
+- (Suggested) Sharp: Round
+- (Suggested) File Size: Under 1 MB

 ### Achievement Description

 A description of the achievement that can be shown as hovertext when showcasing.
+The discription will be only displayed on Vaunt open source community.
+We recommend a maximum of 100 characters.

 ### Achievement Type